adarqui/haskell-interop-prime/README.md

 i'd like to generate more instances for Haskell: Read, Eq, Ord, Enum, Show etc. I'd like to generate equivalent code between Haskell & Purescript so that, in my haskell source files, the only thing i'm deriving is Generic & Typeable.

+This code is a train wreck.
+LMAO.
+I'm starting to enjoy adding more spaghetti.
+Though, it is useful.
+So, tasty spaghetti.

 ## Examples

 Example: